FogMeta/meta-provider/POCKET.md

 ```

 ### Stake
-- Stake your POCK tokens using the stake command.
+- Stake your POKT tokens using the stake command.
 There are custodial and non-custodial staking options available.
 ```
 # Enter the container
 docker exec -it  [CONTAINER_ID] /bin/sh